CloudBoltSoftware/cb-applet/README.md

 1. Create a copy of this repo.
 Three options:
    - Create a local clone of this repo
    - Use [Github's template feature](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create a new repo
    - [Fork this repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to create a new linked repo.
 (This is recommended in order to easily receive future changes from this repo)
 1. Run `npm install` to install dependencies.
 1. Set a unique name and ID for the applet in `package.json` (see the [Metadata Configuration](#metadata-packagejson-configuration) section below).
 1. Build a production version of the applet with the command `npm run build`.
 1. Upload the built zip from the `xui/dist` folder to CloudBolt in the Admin UI Extensions interface.
-1. Visit the CUI to see your new Applet at the top of the page.
+1. Visit the SSP to see your new Applet at the top of the page.
 Congratulations!
 You've built and installed a CB Applet from scratch!

 ## Getting Help